insolar/loaderbot/README.md

 maxRPS, _ := lt.Run()
 ```
 or with async attackers, when your system is "open" type, ex. search engine,
- when amount of attackers, and their identity is unknown, but you still have RPS requirements
+ when amount of attackers is unknown and you don't know will they block, but you still have RPS requirements
 ```go
 cfg := &loaderbot.RunnerConfig{
 		TargetUrl:       "https://clients5.google.com/pagead/drt/dn/",